-The Virtual Private Network (VPN) service allows university students to securely 'tunnel' into the campus network from outside the university and access services as if they were on-campus.
-It can also be used over campus wireless networks as well.
-The service may be required by students to access services that are normally restricted to on-campus access only.
+The Virtual Private Network (VPN) service allows students to securely 'tunnel' into the campus network from outside the university, and access services as if you were on-campus.
+It can also be used with on-campus networks.

 This service is provided to students free of charge.
 Students can use the university's VPN service to: